-Restoring 140 miles of the lower Snake River to its free-flowing state would create new fall Chinook salmon spawning habitat, increasing the potential for wild fall Chinook production.
+Consequently, the spawning habitat currently available to fall Chinook salmon is quite limited.
+Restoring 140 miles of the lower Snake River to its free-flowing state will create new fall Chinook salmon spawning habitat, increasing the potential for wild fall Chinook production.

 In particular, the habitat currently inundated by Lower Granite and Little Goose dams, the two dams furthest upriver, likely fostered important diversity in spawn timing.

 Restored spawning habitat is a major additional benefit of dam breaching beyond improvement in migration survival.